What

 (Sep-Oct 1983).
 The Kraljic Model can be used to analyze the purchasing portfolio

-The Kraljic framework is based on two dimensions for classifying a firm's
+The Kraljic framework is based on two dimensions (see figure):

 of the value added by product line, the percentage of raw materials in total